Certificate of safety training

 Australia is a party to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).
 Under this convention, we comply with the standards required in STCW A-1/11.
 These standards require all seafarers to demonstrate continued professional competence in safety of life at sea and security.
 Completion of these courses is commonly known as a demonstration of continued competence.

 Under the standards in the STCW, there is no requirement for revalidation of first aid, medical first aid, and medical care certificates.
-You should undergo refresher courses every 5 years to allow you to maintain and increase your knowledge and skills to keep up-to-date with new developments.
+However, as required by the Maritime Labour Convention, you should undergo refresher courses every 5 years to allow you to maintain and increase your knowledge and skills to keep up-to-date with new developments.
 Refer to Maritime Labour Convention 2006 Regulation 4.1, Guideline B4.1 Medical care on board ship.

 Revalidating from overseas

 If you hold a Certificate of safety training and live overseas you can still revalidate your certificate.
-You must meet the sea service requirement, but we will accept refresher training conducted with an administration we have an agreement with.
+You must meet the sea service requirement and we will accept refresher training conducted with an administration we have an agreement with.
 Read Country eligibility for Certificates of recognition.

 You will need to meet a number of requirements before we can accept refresher courses you have completed overseas: